llakala/nixos/README.md

 # DIVING DEEPER

 ## Facilitation
-The flake.nix acts as our entrypoint, which declares our inputs and outputs.
-It utilizes a [function](./mkHosts.nix), which automatically creates hosts.
+The flake.nix utilizes a [function](./mkHosts.nix), which automatically creates hosts.
+This means that you can create a new host via the file structure without having to write a config for it in the flake!

 ## Home-manager and nixos separation
-This configuration utilizes home-manager, an extraordinarily useful tool for controlling parts of a user's home directory that don't already have options provided via base nixos.
+This configuration utilizes home-manager, which you've likely heard of before if you're reading this.
 However, home-manager is an external project, and thus uses different options than the base NixOS.
 This means that a configuration requires separated directories to not cause issues.

 The most frustrating part of this for me is that I never remember if something is a home file, or a nixos one.
 To solve this, I have this separation at the lowest level.
 This means that if something isn't in the home directory, it'll be in the nixos one right alongside it.
 I recommend adopting the same structure for your configuration.